Microsoft Dynamics 365 is #4 in Top 10 Online CRM software

 2015.
 Microsoft Dynamics CRM 2016 - the most comprehensive upgrade ever

-Microsoft is billing the next release of its Dynamics CRM 2016 (coming in Q4) as the most comprehensive upgrade ever.
-The product has been completely redesigned, with the on-prem and cloud versions receiving major upgrades.
-The latest version involves four main areas that Microsoft wants to emphasize in this release including productivity, mobility, intelligence and customer service.
-Today’s announcement also included CRM for Outlook, which provides direct integration with the Microsoft email platform, where many sales people tend to live during the day.
-It’s worth noting that while this is a major release announcement, the company has been making ongoing updates to the cloud version of the product.
-This announcement is simply the culmination of that work, while the on-prem users will be seeing these updates for the first time.
+Microsoft is touting the upcoming release of its Dynamics CRM 2016 (scheduled for Q4) as the most extensive upgrade to date.
+The product has undergone a complete redesign, with significant enhancements made to both the on-premises and cloud versions.
+The forthcoming version highlights four key areas: productivity, mobility, intelligence, and customer service.
+In addition, Microsoft announced CRM for Outlook, which seamlessly integrates with the Microsoft email platform—where many salespeople spend their workdays.
+It's important to note that although this is a significant release announcement, the company has been continuously updating the cloud version of the product.
+This announcement represents the culmination of those efforts, while on-premises users will experience these updates for the first time.

 2014.
 Microsoft quietly launches Dynamics NAV ERP apps for iPad, Android, Windows 8

-Microsoft's Dynamics team has rolled out Dynamics NAV client apps for iPad, Android and Windows 8.x.
-The new Dynamics NAV client apps are free, but require Microsoft's Dynamics NAV ERP on the back end.
-Different sets of features are supported in the clients depending on which version of the Dynamics NAV server apps they use.
-Microsoft is also aiming to deliver its latest major release - Dynamics NAV 2015 release - before the end of this year.
-Dynamics NAV is one of Microsoft's four ERP apps, is aimed largely at small business users.
-The Dynamics AX team also introduced earlier this year a touch-first Modern/Metro-Style shop-floor control app for Windows 8.
+Microsoft's Dynamics team has released client apps for iPad, Android, and Windows 8.x, specifically designed for Dynamics NAV.
+These new client apps are available for free but require Microsoft's Dynamics NAV ERP to be installed on the backend.
+The available features in the client apps vary depending on the version of the Dynamics NAV server apps being used.
+Microsoft has set its sights on launching the latest major release, Dynamics NAV 2015, before the end of this year.
+Dynamics NAV, one of Microsoft's four ERP apps, primarily targets small business users.
+Earlier this year, the Dynamics AX team also introduced a touch-first Modern/Metro-Style shop-floor control app for Windows 8.

 2014.
 Microsoft Dynamics CRM adds social media marketing features